youssefshaaban/ExampleDagger2/README.md

 Class car depend on two class engine and wheels let is start how dagger work to provide automated dependency

-`Dependancy ` provide using annotation `@Inject` you can add it for classes can edit on them another way using `@Module` and you can provide object using `@Provides` ` Creator ` that responsible for create DAG Dependency Ayclic Graph using annotation `@Component`
+`Dependancy ` provide using annotation `@Inject` you can add it for classes can edit on them or another way using `@Module` and you can provide object using `@Provides` ` Creator ` that responsible for create DAG Dependency Ayclic Graph using annotation `@Component`